scg-unibe-ch/ese2017-team6/documentation/SRSTeam6.md

 Finances the software.
 Want to manage the same workload with less logisticians.

 ## 1.3 Definitions
-* OrderItem: A physical object which should be delivered to a customer.
-Consists of an Item, an order and a route.
-Has one of the following status: open, shedueld, delivered.
+* OrderItem: A entry in a order should be delivered to a customer.
+Consists of an Item and an amount.
+Has one of the following status: open, shedueld, delivered (finished).
 * Item: Object that can be theoretically delivered to a customer.
-Item has a space that it uses in the truck.
+Item has a space that it uses in the truck and a weight.
-* Order: Contains items, a customer and an address.
+* Order: Contains orderitems, a customer and an address.
 * Route: Contains orderitems, which then form one or more deliveries.
 A Route gets started by the driver, and starts at the company.
 After delivering the last delivery, the route ends at the company and gets stopped.
 A route measures the time between start and stop.
 * Truck: Is driven by a driver and makes the route.
 Contains several orderItems.
-A truck has a capacity.
+A truck has a weight and size capacity.

 ## 1.4 System Overview
 The System will be a client-server application, the most common browsers as chrome and firefox will act as clients.
 The application follows a MVC architekture.
 At least one part of the application will be a responsive webpage to be usable on a mobile device.